State Guide

 Population context

-Kentucky's population is distributed across three distinct clusters that behave differently in name searches.
+Kentucky's population is distributed across three distinct clusters.
 The Louisville metro (Jefferson County plus surrounding counties like Oldham, Bullitt, and Shelby) holds roughly 1.4 million people and generates the state's heaviest court filing volume.
 The Lexington metro (Fayette County) accounts for another 500,000 or so.
 The northern Kentucky Cincinnati suburbs — Boone, Kenton, Campbell, and Grant counties — add another 500,000 and are notable for cross-state records activity.
 The remaining 2.1 million residents are spread across 116 counties, many of which have fewer than 20,000 people.

 Example search scenarios in Kentucky